SimonWoodtli/zet/20240404175613/README.md

 Secondly, shutdown/reboot was seen as a relatively rare event, and exactly how long it took was not considered important; today Linux systems usually boot in a manner of seconds.

+## History: Upstart

+* Developed by Ubuntu and first included in 2006
+* Adopted in Fedora 9 (in 2008) and in RHEL 6 and its clones
+* Was also used in various embedded and mobile devices

+Every other major Linux distribution has now adopted systemd and configured it as the default.
+Even Ubuntu phased out Upstart in its favor.

 Tags: